Netherlands in the Junior Eurovision Song Contest 2017

 The Netherlands participated in the Junior Eurovision Song Contest 2017 which took place in Tbilisi, Georgia on 26 November 2017.
 The Dutch broadcaster AVROTROS is responsible for the organisation of their representative at the contest.
 Their entry was selected through the national selection Junior Songfestival 2017.
 It consisted of six contestants who were divided into two semifinals, having been broadcast on 2 & 9 September 2017.
 The final was broadcast on 16 September 2017.
 The boy band Fource, a quartet consisting of the four boys Jannes, Niels, Max and Ian, were selected as the winners of the national selection.
 Their song for the contest, "Love Me", was released on 6 October 2017.

 Background

 Prior to the 2017 Contest, the Netherlands had participated in the Junior Eurovision Song Contest fourteen times since its first entry in 2003.
 The Netherlands have won the contest on one occasion: in 2009 with the song "Click Clack" performed by Ralf Mackenbach.
 In 2016, the Netherlands placed 8th out of 17 entries with the song "Kisses & Dancin'" performed by the girl band Kisses.

 Before Junior Eurovision

 Junior Songfestival 2017

-On 7 June 2017, Dutch broadcaster AVROTROS announced that they would return to the televised process Junior Songfestival for the first time since 2015.
-All shows of the national final were hosted by Romy Monteiro.
+On 7 June 2017, Dutch broadcaster AVROTROS announced that they would return to the televised process Junior Songfestival after a year of absence, but unlike in previous editions, the song would be selected internally, with contestants singing covers instead of their candidate songs.